 Hot Moves (1984) is a 1980s coming of age teen comedy directed by Jim Sotos (who also directed the 1980s horror classic Sweet Sixteen with Aleisa Shirley and Dana Kimmell).
-Hot Moves stars Deborah Richter, Jill Schoelen, Monique Gabrielle, Michael Zorek, Adam Silbar and Jeff Fishman.
+Hot Moves stars Jill Schoelen, Monique Gabrielle, Michael Zorek, Adam Silbar, Jeff Fishman and Deborah Richter (pictured here).

 Hot Moves is an early forerunner for such cheeky teen romps as American Pie.